Telocyte: Summary

 Recent evidence shows the involvement of TC in pathology.
 TC are strategically located in between blood vessels (capillaries), nerve endings and the specific resident cell populations of a given organ.
 TC establish via Tp homo- and heterocellular junctions and release shed vesicles and exosomes.

 Perspectives: regenerative medicine

-TC and SC make a tandem (due to specific intercellular junctions) within the so-called SC niches, at least in heart and lungs.
+TC and SC (Stem Cells) make a tandem (due to specific intercellular junctions) within the so-called SC niches, at least in heart and lungs.
 Hence, TC could be key-players in regenerating and repair of some organs.
 The tandem TC-SC could be a better option for therapy rather than SC alone.
 Published studies suggest that cardiac TCs could be regarded as a potential cell source for therapeutic use to improve cardiac repair and function after a myocardial infarction, either alone or in tandem with SC.
 Recent data show that TCs are completely different from FBs, using a quantitative proteomics approach, suggesting that TCs might play specific roles in mechanical sensing and mechanochemical conversion task, tissue homoeostasis and remodelling/renewal.